CSIprinceton/workshop-july-2023/hands-on-sessions/day-1/2-quantum-espresso/README.md

 # Basics of DFT Calculations with Quantum-ESPRESSO

-Designed and written by Zachary K. Goldsmith, Princeton University
+Designed and written by Zachary K. Goldsmith and Taehun Lee, Princeton University

-Hands-on sessions - Day 1 - July 7, 2022
+Hands-on sessions - Day 1 - July 11, 2023

 Fundamentals of using Quantum-ESPRESSO for plane-wave DFT calculations of extended systems.

-## Objectives
+## Aims

-This tutorial will demonstrate basic usage of the PW module of Quantum-ESPRESSO, a leading open-source software for electronic structure, focusing on the practical significances of key computational parameters and using crystalline Si as an example.
+This tutorial will demonstrate basic usage of the PW module of Quantum-ESPRESSO (QE), a leading open-source software for electronic structure, focusing on the practical significances of key computational parameters and using crystalline Si as an example.
 This is intended as a practical tutorial for those who have not performed DFT calculations with QE in the past and will not cover the underlying physics and chemistry concepts.
 This exercise will cover how to benchmark and conduct ground state DFT simulations of periodic systems and extract results of relevance to the training of deep neural network potentials.

-## Outline
+## Objectives

 This tutorial will cover the following:
 - Necessary files and scripts for running QE calculations
 - Anatomy of the QE input file
-- Submitting QE jobs in serial and parallel
+- Submitting QE jobs
 - Parsing and understanding QE output
 - Exercises:
   - Benchmarking DFT parameters